Bipartisan proposals aims to improve pedestrian safety at dangerous crossings nationwide

 “I believe the bill reflects a growing understanding that we need to shift resources toward pedestrian safety, and away from mindlessly favoring the movement of vehicles at high speeds,” said Mike McGinn, Executive Director of America Walks, in a written statement.

-The Governors Highway Safety Association says most roads prioritize high-speed traffic which means many parts of the country don’t have enough safety measures like sidewalks, crosswalks, and lighting.
+The Governors Highway Safety Association says most roads prioritize high speed traffic which means many parts of country don’t have enough safety measures like sidewalks, crosswalks and lighting.

+“While we do not comment on pending legislation, DOT has encouraged states to use federal infrastructure funding to improve roadway safety for all users,” a DOT spokesperson said in a statement.